 Special Permits & Provisions

-Landscape establishment permits are available at the Water Services Office.
+Landscape establishment watering permits are available from the Water Services Office.
 They authorize daily irrigation for a maximum of 30 days to establish new landscapes.
-Irrigation hours still apply.
-There is a $10 fee, and we require proof of new landscaping.
-Accepted proofs include a purchase receipt or landscaper’s design plan.
+There is a $10 fee, and we require proof of new landscaping, in the form of a purchase receipt or landscaper’s design plan.
 Call (928) 213-2407 or go to the Water Services Office in City Hall (211 W Aspen Ave).

 Commercial provisions are available for businesses that require daily outdoor water use for the business to succeed, such as landscape nurseries.
 Requests for a commercial provision must be made in writing to the Water Services Director.
 Commercial provisions will not be approved for aesthetic landscaping.